 This G-Shock Riseman model does have altitude, barometric pressure, and temperature but does not have a compass.

 Like the Pathfinder Triple Sensor above, this watch is also solar-powered, which means you don’t have to worry about it conking out on the slopes.

 You can also turn off the LCD when you’re sleeping or during periods when there’s no light.
 The backlight (the ‘G’ button) is also conveniently placed below (6 o’clock), and the buttons are easy to press even when you’re wearing gloves.

-Other features include a thermometer, water-resistance of up to 200 meters, shock resistance, world time that includes dozens of cities in 29 countries, snooze feature, and a countdown timer.
-Lots of owners can also attest to its durability, saying that this can take a beating and still work like a charm.
+Other features include a thermometer, water-resistance of up to 200 meters, shock resistance, world time that includes dozens of cities in 29 countries, a snooze feature, and a countdown timer.
+Many owners can also attest to its durability, saying that this can take a beating and still work like a charm.

-The temperature sensor needs about 30-40 minutes to completely adjust, so if you’d like an accurate reading, make sure that it’s not getting overheated by your own body heat in enclosed spaces (inside a glove)
+The temperature sensor needs about 30-40 minutes to adjust completely, so if you’d like an accurate reading, make sure that it’s not getting overheated by your body heat in enclosed spaces (inside a glove)

 Our Top Picks

 The best watch for beginners: Casio Men’s Pathfinder Triple Sensor

 While this one’s not the cheapest on this list, the Casio Men’s Pathfinder Triple Sensor watch is an excellent entry-level smartwatch that will last you for years.
 If you’re going skiing, this has everything you’ll need–the ABCs, most importantly.